 The answers that we don't have yet, we can certainly find in nature.
 So, we have these answers too, we just need to look for them.

 No confrontation, no teasing and no exploitation necessary.

-Let’s get to know and live this new logic — a new logic of living, studying, educating, loving, respecting and, doing business.
+Let’s embrace this new logic — a new logic of living, studying, educating, loving, respecting and, doing business.